centic9/poi-regression-test/README.md

     cd /opt/poi
     ./gradlew jar :poi-integration:testJar

 Before 5.0.0, use `integration-test-jar`.
-Between 5.0.0 and 5.1.0, use `compile-integration
+Between 5.0.0 and 5.1.0, use `compile-integration`

 ### Set up test

+* Adjust versions of libraries in `build.gradle`
 * Adjust available memory in `build.gradle`, look for task `processFiles` and set the main memory to what is available on your machine
 * Adjust available threads in `ProcessFiles.java`, adjust it relative to how you adjust main memory